 Hand it in to me

 Please attempt every strategy at least once.
-Yes, I actually want you to print my patronizing little chart, put it in your notebook, and check off each one after you do it once.
+Print my chart, put it in your notebook, and check off each one after you do it once.
 I think completing the grid within 2 weeks is reasonable.
 (Sure, hide it from your friends so they don’t laugh at you.)
 The goal here is to “nudge” and evolve your scholarship repertoire when reacting to a complex academic challenge.
 Developing these habits will benefit the remainder of your academic career.

 - Try to hire an experienced classroom teacher.
-Simply being a Math whiz doesn’t automatically mean you’ve learned how to explain it to a struggling student.
-The perspective gleaned from correcting 1000′s of student exams can not be understated.
-From this classroom experience, I instinctively know what mistakes students typically make, and which topics need extra attention.
-I am also very familiar with the content and grading styles of NY State standardized tests.
+The perspective gleaned from correcting 1000’s of student exams over the years can not be understated.
+From this experience, a classroom teacher instinctively knows what mistakes students typically make, and which topics need extra attention.
+Classroom teachers are also very familiar with the content and grading styles of NY State standardized tests.